zama-ai/concrete/docs/tutorial/comparisons.md

 #### Notes

-- It can result in a single table lookup as well, if x and y are assigned (because of other operations) the same bit-width, and that bit-width can store `x - y`.
+- It can result in a single table lookup, if x and y are assigned (because of other operations) the same bit-width and that bit-width can store `x - y`.
-- Or in two table lookups if only one of the operands is assigned a bit-width bigger than or equal to the bit width that can store `x - y`.
+- Alternatively, two table lookups can be used if only one of the operands is assigned a bit-width bigger than or equal to the bit width that can store `x - y`.

 #### Pros

-- It will not put any constraints on bit-widths of the operands, which is amazing if they are used in other costly operations.
+- It will not put any constraints on the bit-widths of the operands, which is amazing if they are used in other costly operations.
 - It will result in at most 3 table lookups, which is still good.

 #### Cons